Undergraduate Course

 Course overview

-Your learning will focus on applying your theoretical knowledge to data you have gathered.
-This will help you explain how how linguistics applies to everyday situations.
+Throughout the course, your learning will focus on applying your theoretical knowledge to different types of data, some of which you may have gathered yourself.
+This application will help you explain how linguistics applies to everyday situations and see how it relates to multiple careers.

-Join a vibrant community of linguists and take advantage of events from visiting professionals.
-Get involved in staff research as a volunteer or paid researcher.
+When you study with us you will join a vibrant community of linguists and be able take advantage of events from visiting professionals.
+You can choose to get involved in staff research as a volunteer or paid researcher, giving you additional transferable employability skills.

-As you progress through your degree you will explore more varied and complex linguistic theories.
-You can use our specialist linguistics lab to analyse language data and apply your theoretical knowledge to everyday examples of language.
-You can choose the topics you want to study and specialise in an area of linguistic study you are interested in.
-This could include an exploration of:
+As you progress through your degree, your knowledge of more varied and complex linguistic theories will grow.
+There will be opportunities to use specialist software in our linguistics lab to analyse language data with the guidance and support from your tutors.
+You can choose the optional modules that interest you most, allowing you to specialise in an area of linguistic study such as:

 - Language, gender and sexuality